 Tuesday, 19 Sep 2017 at 6:00 pm – Sun Room, Memorial UnionSara Benincasa is a comedian, mental health advocate and author of Agorafabulous!
 Dispatches from My Bedroom.
-With courage and hilarity, she shares her experience overcoming mental illness as a teenager and young adult, coping with panic attacks, and navigating the highs and lows of college life.
+With courage and humor, she shares her experience overcoming mental illness as a young adult, coping with panic attacks, and navigating the highs and lows of college life.
 Benincasa's eclectic background includes work as an Americorps teacher, janitor, legal assistant, bathtub talk show host, and citizen journalist for MTV News covering the 2008 presidential election.
 Her memoir, Agorafabulous, is currently being adapted as a television series with Oscar winner Diablo Cody.
 Mental Health Expo

 A resource fair with local mental health and substance abuse professionals will be held in the adjoining South Ballroom beginning at 4:30pm.

 Sara Benincasa's latest book is Real Artists Have Day Jobs (And Other Awesome Things They Don't Teach You in School).
 She's also the author of Tim Kaine is Your Nice Dad, DC Trip, and Great.
 She is currently adapting DC Trip as a film with producers Albert Berger and Ron Yerxa (Little Miss Sunshine, Nebraska, Election).
-Recent roles include "The Jim Gaffigan Show" and the critically acclaimed short film "The Focus Group" (2016) which she also wrote.
+Recent screen roles include "The Jim Gaffigan Show" and the critically acclaimed short film "The Focus Group" (2016) which she also wrote.

 She has a degree in Creative Writing from Warren Wilson College and an MA in Secondary School Education from Teachers College at Columbia University.

 www.sarabenincasa.com | Twitter @SaraJBenincasa | Facebook

 - National Alliance on Mental Illness (NAMI) On Campus